lua-rocks/luapi/README.md

   easily convert to any other format styling it as you like, or post on github/bitbucket etc, or just view it through a browser using the .md file viewer extension.
 Even in notepad, this documentation is quite readable.
+- Unlike `scriptum`, `luapi` keeps all file in one string and search patterns in this string or its chunks, but not loops through each file line and it also writes each file only once so it should be much faster.
 - Unlike most analogs, you are not required to memorize a set of tags and complex rules for their use.
 My tool is extremely simple, it only uses 3 single-character tags and 2 kinds of brackets: